benhowell/pgnotifier/README.md

 * Register multiple callbacks to any number of channels
 * Add and remove channels at will
 * Add and remove callbacks at will
-* Abstracts away all asynchronous context to allow for easy synchronous use
+* Abstracts away asynchronous context for synchronous use
 * Automatic type conversion of all valid python types via `ast.literal_eval`
 * Persistent, immutable internals
 * Tight footprint